nortikin/sverchok/docs/nodes/viz/viewer_curves.rst

 .. image:: https://user-images.githubusercontent.com/619340/127735005-6eeafb79-a8df-4037-9594-8e651c0d3d01.png

-The node has a 2d and 3d mode, in 2D mode you can interesting 2d booleans on the XY axis.
+The node has a 2d and 3d mode, in 2D mode you can make interesting 2d booleans on the XY axis.
 The features are limited to what Blender offers.

 .. image:: https://user-images.githubusercontent.com/619340/127735158-0f4a8341-dc04-4dac-a7b6-6546a2c5ceea.png